Why 50x30 ?

 The cryosphere will not care where the carbon emissions causing higher temperatures and acidification rates arise.
 It will simply respond, as it always has, to the chemical reality of CO2 meeting cold water; and to the physical reality of the melting point of ice.

 The need for 50x30 is a scientific reality for cryosphere and climate researchers, who see the window for sufficient action closing.
-If your research institution, university department or non-governmental organization wishes to endorse the 50x30 Mission Statement, please see How to Join or contact ; and we will add your organization and logo to the 50x30 webpage; as well as provide educational materials and opportunities for additional outreach, if desired.
+If your research institution, university department or non-governmental organization wishes to endorse the 50x30 Mission Statement, please see How to Join or contact email@example.com; and we will add your organization and logo to the 50x30 webpage; as well as provide educational materials and opportunities for additional outreach, if desired.